-KS1 pupils have an additional 30 minutes phonics sessions each day.
+Those pupils who access phonics have an additional 45 minutes phonics session each day.

 Pupils are encouraged to read at home with an adult on a regular basis.
-They take colour banded books home matched to their reading ability and are expected to complete their reading record to document their home reading.
-Coloured Book Band bookmarks are stuck into reading records to support parents when reading with their child.
-A new coloured bookmark will be stuck in each time the pupil moves up to the next colour level.
+They take either phonics storybooks (which are fully decodeable) or colour banded books home matched to their reading ability and are expected to complete their reading record to document their home reading.
 Class teacher will monitor pupils' progression through the book band scheme and track their progress half termly.
 Children are heard at least once a week by staff (more regularly for pupils below ARE) and comments are also added to the reading records, highlighted in green pen.
-All pupils accessing phonics are expected to have a fully decodable home reading book.
-They may also have a banded book to further support their comprehension, if deemed appropriate by the class teacher.